 Proving the air tightness standard of a building is now required under Part L of the Building Regulations.
 Domestic energy accounts for more than 25% of the UK's CO2 emissions, which the UK Government aims to reduce overall.

-As a result, it’s an important certification for developers in new build projects.
+As a result, an air test is an important certification for developers in new build projects.

 Air Leakage in buildings is measured by installing a large fan temporarily on-site to measure the pressure differential across the envelope of the property.

-Throughout the test, the fan is used to gradually increase and decrease the pressure, which allows for a range of pressure and environmental readings to take place.
+Throughout the air testing, the fan is used to gradually increase and decrease the pressure, which allows for a range of pressure and environmental readings to take place.
 The differential pressure is recorded between 25-70Pa (Pa is the unit of measurement for air pressure - ‘pascal’).

 50Pa is the required air flow differential, so the total airflow needed to achieve this is calculated and divided by the total building envelope.
 This results in a leakage rate (m3/h/m2@50Pa).